A World-Class Education

 We serve students Preschool (ages 3 and 4) through 5th grade.
 Students must be the appropriate age by September 1st for each grade.

 Families who qualify for Free or Reduced Rate Lunch are given preference; however, all families should apply.
 We have an economically diverse community.

-What is the cost?
+What is the Cost?

 Families who qualify for Free or Reduced Rate Lunch pay approximately $2 per day ($400 per year) tuition.
 Families who do not qualify for Free or Reduced Rate Lunch pay additional tuition based upon their income level.